Chatbot UX

 Personalization opportunities include:

-• Greeting and replying a user by name
+• Greeting and replying to a user by name

 • Referring to a prior discussion or purchase increments